Homemade Pizza Dough

 Cortonese pizza!
 I love you!
 Get into my mouth NOW!

-I also ate the best pizza of my life in Florence at a little place called Semolina when my friend Gabby and I were stranded on the outskirts of the city, unsure how to reach our friends on the other side because there was a cab strike the day we were in Florence.
-The hotel manager who felt bad for us recommended this little place, and it blew us away.
+I also ate the best pizza of my life in Florence at a little place called Semolina when my friend Gabby and I were stranded on the outskirts of the city, unsure how to reach our friends on the other side because there was a cab strike that day.
+The hotel manager felt bad for us and recommended a place that blew us away.
 I still have dreams about the veggie pie we consumed there.
 No joke.

-So, needless to say, when the summer was over, I didn’t want to come home because there was absolutely no way I would be able to find Italian food so wonderful in the States.
+So, needless to say, when the summer was over, I was sad to come home because there was absolutely no way I would be able to find Italian food so delicious in the States.

-I went through a phase where I attempted to learn all foods Italian after my summer there, and while my Italian cooking was good, it was never as wonderful as the dishes I loved in Italy.
+I went through a phase where I attempted to learn all foods Italian, and while my Italian cooking was good, it was never as wonderful as the dishes I loved in Italy.
 And after a year went by, I had all but forgotten my love for the simple and fantastic Italian cuisine and focused my efforts elsewhere.

 Turns out, I fell even more in love with homemade pizza and have been perfecting the recipe ever since.
-While I am unsure if my recipe would hold a candle to the pizza dough I loved during my time in Italy, it’s pretty damn good for being stateside.
 And it’s pretty damn easy to make, too, which is always a plus.

 All you really need with this dough is time, and the best part is that you can freeze whatever you don’t use immediately.